This page is significantly out of date, but should still be mostly accurate.

 When exporting your rig from your 3D editor of choice, ensure your coordinate settings are correct.
 Most of the time, the defaults are correct.

 For Blender, ensure that your rest X rotation is 90 degrees.

 Unity will flag your humanoid rig configuration if it does not meet the Mecanim requirements for a humanoid.
-Please read and be familiar with this part of the Unity Manual when setting up your avatar: https://docs.unity3d.com/Manual/ConfiguringtheAvatar.html
+Please read and be familiar with the Unity Documentation on configuring avatars.

 Humanoid avatar must have head, hands and feet bones mapped.